operator-framework/enhancements/enhancements/sdk-external-and-pluggable-validations.md

 ## Release Signoff Checklist

-- [ ] Enhancement is `implementable`
+- [X] Enhancement is `implementable`
-- [ ] Design details are appropriately documented from clear requirements
+- [X] Design details are appropriately documented from clear requirements
 - [ ] Test plan is defined
 - [ ] Graduation criteria for dev preview, tech preview, GA

 ## Open Questions [optional]

  1. what validations do we have today?
- 1. do these validations run against a cluster?
  1. can we use scorecard to replace all of these validations?
+    * scorecard uses the cluster to run the tests, these validations typically run locally or in a pipeline.
+They are also done before the expensive operator tests are run.
  1. what would it take to convert an existing validator to an executable format?

 ## Summary